jedcrandall/jedcrandall.github.com/courses/cse468fall2022/syllabus.md

 virtual machine or install MX Linux 19.4 in a virtual machine of your own.

 You are responsible for your own file backups and time management.
-E.g., feel free email me, or post in Piazza, the day before something is due, "I worked on it all day and then my VM crashed and I lost my file!"
+E.g., feel free email me, or send as a private post in Piazza, the day before something is due, "I worked on it all day and then my VM crashed and I lost my file!"
 I won't shame you, but that's not grounds for an extension and I'm not going to be able to do anything about it to make sure you submit your homework on time.
 I recommend keeping your code and other work for this course in a *private* repository that you periodically commit to.

 ## Classroom Behavior